yegor256/blog/static/elegant-objects.md

 This cute cactus, created by [Andreea Mironiuc](http://andreeamironiuc.com/), will be on the cover of the book.
 For a number of reasons.
 First, because it's elegant.
 Isn't it?
-Second, it's alive, just like all our object in Java.
+Second, it's alive, just like all our objects in Java.
 Right?
 Third, it's pretty hard to offend by breaking its skin and treating it as a bag for other objects.
 And forth, I just like it.